Leading Talent Strong Texas Pathways

 In every community college across our state, the Texas Pathways strategy is being implemented and scaled to increase the number of students who reach their end goal of a good career with living wages.
-This statewide reform effort and this Pathways Institute are dedicated to the social and economic mobility of Texans, especially those Texans for whom the educational system has supported least well—Black students, Latino students, and students from low-income backgrounds.
+Over the past five years, this statewide reform effort and associated Pathways Institutes have been dedicated to the social and economic mobility of Texans, especially those Texans for whom the educational system has least supported well—Black and Latinx students, and students from low-income backgrounds.